 Such information may be disclosed by the institution for any purpose, at its discretion:

-CATEGORY I Name, address, telephone number, dates of attendance,
+CATEGORY I Name, address, electronic mail address, telephone number, dates of attendance, and classification.

 CATEGORY II Previous institution(s) attended, major field of study, awards, honors (includes Dean's list), degree(s) conferred (including dates), and University taken photographs for institutional marketing and historical purposes.

-CATEGORY III Past and present participation in officially recognized sports and activities, physical factors (height/weight of athletes), date and place of birth.
+CATEGORY III Past and present participation in officially recognized sports and activities, physical factors (height/weight of athletes), date and place of birth, and photograph of student.

 NOTE: Information pertaining to the students' academic status is CONFIDENTIAL, and should not be released without the written consent of the student (Example: transcripts, grade reports, grade point average, ACT scores, class rank and academic status.)

 Current enrolled students may withhold disclosure of any category of information under the Family Educational rights and Privacy Act of 1974, as amended.
 To withhold disclosure, written notification must be received in the Office of Academic Records/Registrar’s Office prior to the last day to complete registration.
 Forms requesting the withholding of "Directory Information" are available in the Office of Academic Records/Registrar’s Office.
 The University of Arkansas at Pine Bluff assumes that failure on the part of any student to specifically request the withholding of categories of "Directory Information" indicates individual approval for disclosure.